 Resources to Help You if You’re the Victim of a Scam

 Little Black Book of Scams

-The Commission for Financial Capability has published a FREE 24-page booklet which is available from its sorted.org.nz website.
+The Commission for Financial Capability has published a FREE 24-page booklet available from its sorted.org.nz website.
 A range of different common scams is covered.
 These include investment scams, identity theft, romance scams, tax scams, and many more.
-We highly recommend everyone to familiarise themselves with the information in the booklet to ensure you and your loved ones are aware of what to look for.
+We highly recommend everyone familiarise themselves with the information in the booklet to ensure you and your loved ones know what to look for.

-You can either download it as a PDF file or request for a copy to be posted to you.
+You can either download it as a PDF file or request a copy to be posted to you.
 The title of this is The Little Black Book of Scams.
-Alternatively, you can view the PDF file, saved to our site, by clicking on the image below:
+Alternatively, you can view the PDF file saved to our site by clicking on the image below:

-Another useful site is Scamwatch, produced by Consumer Protection, a part of the Ministry of Business, Innovation and Employment.
+Another helpful site is Scamwatch, produced by Consumer Protection, a part of the Ministry of Business, Innovation and Employment.